brentgroves/k8s-train/mysql/mysql.md

 https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/
 # This assumes that your Node uses "sudo" to run commands
 # as the superuser
-sudo mkdir /mnt/data
+I don't think you need to make this directory yourself. sudo mkdir /mnt/data

 kubectl apply -f mysql-pv.yaml